In today’s post, I’m going to show you 4 secrets to trading pin bars.

 Pin bars with big wicks that form at one or more technical levels are considered the best pins.
 They’re the ones that have the best chance of causing price to reverse.
 Seeing one fail is supposed to be rare, yet it happens almost all the time.

 Almost all price action guru’s and books say pin bars form as a result of traders buying and selling.
 This is correct.
-But the reasons why traders buy and sell, and the traders who are doing the buying or selling, aren’t the same for every pin.
+But the reasons why traders buy and sell, and the traders behind that buying or selling, aren’t the same for every pin.

 A bunch of bank traders could sell to take profits off a buy trade.